aayushpatil850/frontera_assignment/README.md

 - [Evaluate](https://huggingface.co/docs/evaluate/)
 - for testing any single audio file (it should be in .wav format and put it in the audio_path section) please use wav2vec2.py and for weights use link https://drive.google.com/drive/folders/1PhXknXUffHA70yFVGYIPU72XowtkiKEd?usp=drive_link
 - for the yamnet please refer to the ipynb file all the plots and curves and accuracies are there included in it
 - and for Wav2Vec2 model i have attached a detailed pdf report please refer
+- also please visit both the ipynb files for results , plots , accuracies and single audio file testing

 You can install the necessary dependencies by running: